You’ve been trying to keep the beavers away from your property, but they won’t leave.

 Predator urine, such as coyote or fox urine, is a natural deterrent for beavers.
 Beavers are scared of predators, so the smell of the urine will scare them away.

 You can buy products containing the urine of these predators from hunting stores or online.
-One thing to note when using this method is that you need to reapply it regularly, as it won’t last forever.
+One thing to note when using this method is that you need to reapply it regularly, as it will not last forever.

-The best way to use it is to sprinkle it around the affected area or to soak pieces of cloth in it and place them in areas where beavers have been seen.
+The best way to use it is to sprinkle it around the affected area or soak pieces of cloth and place them in areas where beavers have been seen.

 8. Hot Pepper

-Hot pepper is a great—and natural—option to repel beavers.
-Simply mix one cup of red chili pepper sauce or ground chili pepper with two gallons of water.
+Hot pepper is an excellent—and natural—option for repelling beavers.
+Mix one cup of red or ground chili pepper sauce with two gallons of water.

 9. Peppermint Oil

-The strong smell of peppermint oil will repel beavers.
-You can purchase this oil from most health stores either as an essential oil or as a pre-mixed spray solution.
+The pungent smell of peppermint oil will repel beavers.
+You can purchase this oil from most health stores as an essential oil or a pre-mixed spray solution.

-Make your own DIY solution using peppermint oil and water, and spray the area where the beavers are causing a problem.
+Make a DIY solution using peppermint oil and water, and spray the area where the beavers are causing a problem.

-10-15 drops for every cup of water is a potent recipe.
+A potent recipe calls for 10-15 drops for every cup of water.
 The aroma should help deter the critters and encourage them to move on.

 10. Humane Live Trap

-This is a box-like structure that you can place where there is beaver activity and bait with twigs, branches, and/or beaver castor.
-When the rodent enters the trap, it is unable to get out until you capture it.
+This trap is a box-like structure that you can place where there is beaver activity and bait with twigs, branches, and/or beaver castor.
+When the rodent enters the trap, it cannot escape until you capture it.

-Once captured, you can then relocate it somewhere else—away from your property and waterways.
+Once captured, you can relocate it away from your property and waterways.

 11. Sand and Paint

 Protect trees in your backyard by painting their bases with a mixture of equal parts latex paint and coarse sand.
-Beavers may be discouraged by the abrasive nature of the mixture.
+The abrasive nature of the mixture may discourage beavers.

 12. Beaver-Resistant Plants

-Conifers such as pine and hemlock are strongly disliked by beavers.
+Beavers strongly dislike conifers such as pine and hemlock.
 Therefore, surround your property with these trees to deter beavers.

-Also, placing extracts from these trees around vulnerable areas of your yard may act as a natural shield against the beavers’ destructive tendencies.
+Also, placing extracts from these trees around vulnerable areas of your yard may act as a natural shield against the beavers.

 13. Bonide Repels-All Animal Repellent

-This product uses a unique mixture of ingredients to create an effective combination that beavers and other animals hate.
+This product uses unique ingredients to create a compelling combination that beavers and other animals hate.

 For instructions on how to use it, refer to the label.